theannamakid/Java/README.md

-# Java
+# Object Oriented Programing using Java
-These are some basic java programs which i have done in B.Tech S3 OOPS lab.
+These are some basic java programs which i have done in B.Tech S3 OOPs using java lab.